Predictability Over Speed

 So, for Sprint 4, you assign 12 stories to the team.
 With 63 stories remaining (100 - 37), and an average of 12 stories per sprint, it will take approximately 5.25 sprints to finish the remaining work.
 Rounding up, you can confidently communicate to your stakeholders that the team will complete the remaining work in 6 sprints.

 Note: This calculation assumes that the backlog of 100 stories remains constant, which it won’t.
-This is where the rest of our Agile practices—such as collaboration and clear, transparent communication—come into play.
+This is where the real Agile magic kicks in.
+Sprint estimates are only one piece of the puzzle, but we still are collaborating, communicating, and adjusting like the grown-ass professionals we are when scope inevitably changes!

 What to do when scope changes

 When your stakeholders, or product manager inevitably comes to you and says, “Hey, we want to cut feature X and add feature Y instead,” and Y is larger than X, you’ll go through the process of breaking down the new stories and updating the backlog… again.
 If you’re not already aware, this is an ongoing, iterative process in Agile.
-Always review and update the backlog in collaboration with your product manager (also sometimes known as product owner).
+Always review and update the backlog!

 Once that’s done, discuss how much the scope has grown.
 You’ll need to ask if they want to cut scope elsewhere, add budget/resources, extend the timeline, or explore other options.